rbisdorff/Digraph3/docSphinx/tutorial.rst

    The valued relation table shown in a browser window

-Positive arcs are shown in green and negative in red.
-Indeterminate -zero-valued- links, like the reflexive diagonal ones or the link between node *6* and node *2*, are shown in gray.
+Positive arcs are shown in *green* and negative arcs in *red*.
+Indeterminate -zero-valued- links, like the reflexive diagonal ones or the link between node *6* and node *2*, are shown in *gray*.

 Complete, empty and indeterminate digraphs
 ------------------------------------------